dotnetjunkie/blog/content/posts/closure-composition-model.md

                 connectionString))));
 {{< / highlightEx >}}

 In this graph, `ShoppingBasketDbContext` is injected directly into `ShoppingBasketRepository`, becoming a captured variable in the repository’s closure.
 Since `DbContext` instances contain request-specific data and are not thread-safe, each request should get its own `DbContext` instance.
-This implies that the consuming `ShoppingBasketRepository` should not be reused across requests—even if it contains no state of its own. `ShoppingBasketRepository` should not outlive the lifetime of a single web request.
+This implies that the consuming `ShoppingBasketRepository` should not be reused across requests---even if it contains no state of its own. `ShoppingBasketRepository` should not outlive the lifetime of a single web request.

 Letting `ShoppingBasketRepository` have a Singleton Lifestyle would cause `DbContext` to be kept alive for the application’s lifetime.
-This is dreadful because that would cause it to be used by multiple requests simultaneously—a horrible prospect.
+This is dreadful because that would cause it to be used by multiple requests simultaneously---a horrible prospect.
 Again: `DbContext`s are not thread-safe.

 {{% sidebar "The Singleton Lifestyle" %}}
 In the context of Dependency Injection, a _Lifestyle_ is a formalized way of describing the intended lifetime of a dependency.
 One of those formalized lifestyles is the _[Singleton Lifestyle](https://mng.bz/qXJw)_.
 When a component is configured/declared using the Singleton Lifestyle, it means that there will be only one instance of that component, and that instance is perpetually reused.
 The Singleton Lifestyle should _not_ be confused with the [Singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
 They both guarantee the existence of just one instance, but their similarity ends there.
 {{% /sidebar %}}

-`ShoppingBasketRepository` shouldn’t be a singleton, and the same is true of its consumer—`AddShoppingBasketItemHandler`—for exactly the same reason; reusing the service would cause the repository to be reused, which again would cause `DbContext` to be reused.
+`ShoppingBasketRepository` shouldn’t be a singleton, and the same is true of its consumer---`AddShoppingBasketItemHandler`---for exactly the same reason; reusing the service would cause the repository to be reused, which again would cause `DbContext` to be reused.
 A pattern seems to emerge…

 ## The closure’s lifetime restriction

 This restriction on the consumer’s lifetime is transitive, meaning that it affects all the dependency’s direct and indirect consumers.
-It bubbles up the object graph all the way to the top-most object in the graph—`ShoppingBasketController`, in the example.
+It bubbles up the object graph all the way to the top-most object in the graph---`ShoppingBasketController`, in the example.
 Not adhering to this restriction causes a problem called [Captive Dependencies](https://blog.ploeh.dk/2014/06/02/captive-dependency/).
 The book defines it as follows:

 {{% callout DEFINITION %}}
 A _Captive Dependency_ is a dependency that’s inadvertently kept alive for too long because its consumer was given a lifetime that exceeds the dependency’s expected lifetime. [§8.4.1]
 {{% /callout %}}

-In the previous example, `DbContext` is supplied to the object graph during construction—an example of the CCM.
+In the previous example, `DbContext` is supplied to the object graph during construction---an example of the CCM.
 The CCM infers that even stateless components should _not_ be kept alive for the application's lifetime, as it would keep their stateful dependencies alive.

 ## Providing a closure graph with external runtime data